NexusRaids/nexus-docs/docs/commands/trades.md

    :header: "Command", "Description"
    :widths: 20, 80

-   ``!set location  <latitude> <longitude>``, "Use this to set your location for trading purposes.
-Your location can't be seen by anyone.
-You need to input your latitude and longitude."
    ``!trade``, "Use this to search for trainers on the discord server which are in the valid trading range.
 If there are no bonuses (40km), this will search for trainers within a 1km radius."

 ```